Frequently Asked Questions about Admissions

 Is there financial aid available during the summer months?

-Every year the Graduate School of Arts and Sciences makes available funds to the department to sponsor student summer research projects.
+Every year the Graduate School of Arts and Sciences makes available funds to the department to sponsor summer research projects by doctoral students.
 Students are asked to submit detailed and reasoned research proposals to the department, and awards are made based on the merits of the project.
 Students who have a strong teaching record are also eligible to serve as instructors of language and culture courses during Columbia's comprehensive summer session.

 Are there funds available to sponsor student participation in conferences and symposia?

-The department awards funds annually to students who are invited to deliver a paper in scholarly conferences.
-The Graduate School of Arts and Sciences also provides funds for such purposes.
+The department awards funds annually to doctoral students who are invited to deliver a paper in a significant scholarly conference.
+The Graduate School of Arts and Sciences also provides funds for that purpose.

-What if I am interested in Comparative Literature, Women Studies, or Medieval and Renaissance Studies?
+Can I combine doctoral work in Hispanic Studies with my interest in Comparative Literature, Women Studies, or Medieval and Renaissance Studies?

 What are the areas of interest available in the department?